Nizisi/rabbitmq_and_api_practice/README.md

 * If a consumer dies (its channel is closed, connection is closed, or TCP connection is lost) without sending an ack, RabbitMQ will understand that a message wasn't processed fully and will re-queue it.
 If there are other consumers online at the same time, it will then quickly redeliver it to another consumer.
 * **Acknowledgement must be sent on the same channel that received the delivery.
 Attempts to acknowledge using a different channel will result in a channel-level protocol exception**
 ### Message durability
 * When RabbitMQ quits or crashes it will forget the queues and messages unless you tell it not to.
-Two things are required to make sure that messages aren't lost: we need to mark both the queue and messages as durable.
+Two things are required to make sure that messages aren't lost: we need to mark **both the queue and messages as durable**.